Hue attractions and experiences not to miss

 Bunker Hill – Hidden American War Bunkers

-Located about 10 kilometers from the city of Hue, finding directions to the bunkers online proves to be quite a tough challenge, however click here to download my saved set of pins for attractions in Hue and you’ll be on your way on your way in no time.
+Bunker Hill is located about 10km outside of Hue.
+Finding directions to Bunker Hill online is difficult, however, click here to download my set of location pins attractions in Hue and you’ll be on your way.

 Khai Dinh Tomb